myjijiop/poole/_posts/2016-01-03-introduction.md

 -----

-Poole is the butler for [Jekyll](http://jekyllrb.com), the static site generator.
+Poole is the coooler for [Jekyll](http://jekyllrb.com), the static site generator.
 It's designed and developed by [@mdo](https://twitter.com/mdo) to provide a clear and concise foundational setup for any Jekyll site.
 It does so by furnishing a full vanilla Jekyll install with example layouts, pages, posts, and styles.

 There are currently three themes built on Poole: